bgoonz/BGOONZ_BLOG_2.0/docs/intro.md

----
-title: Intro To Node
-excerpt: >-
-    Web-Dev-Hubis a Unibit theme created for project documentations.
-You can use it for your project.
-seo:
-    title: Intro To Node
-    description: This is the Intro To Node page
-    extra:
-        - name: 'og:type'
-          value: website
-          keyName: property
-        - name: 'og:title'
-          value: Intro To Node
-          keyName: property
-        - name: 'og:description'
-          value: This is the Intro To Node page
-          keyName: property
-        - name: 'twitter:card'
-          value: summary
-        - name: 'twitter:title'
-          value: Intro To Node
-        - name: 'twitter:description'
-          value: This is the Intro To Node page
-template: docs
----

 Node.js is an open-source and cross-platform JavaScript runtime environment.
 It is a popular tool for almost any kind of project!

 Node.js runs the V8 JavaScript engine, the core of Google Chrome, outside of the browser.
 This allows Node.js to be very performant.